A Month of Sundays (2015 film)

-A Month of Sundays is a 2015 film starring Anthony LaPaglia.
+A Month of Sundays is a 2015 Australian film starring Anthony LaPaglia.

 Plot

 Real estate agent Frank Mollard won't admit it, but he can't move on.
-Divorced but still attached, he can't sell a house in a property boom - much less connect with his teenage son.
+Divorced but still attached, he can't sell a house in a property boom – much less connect with his teenage son.
 One night Frank gets a phone call from his mother.
 Nothing out of the ordinary.
 Apart from the fact that she died a year ago.

 Thus blossoms a charming and unusual friendship with an elderly woman which inspires Frank to reconnect with life.